CianMRoche/AstroWiki/Emission & the ISM/Spectra.md

 ## P Cygni Line Profile
-Spectroscopic feature with both a blueshifted absorption line and a broadened rest wavelength emission line arising from an expanding envelope around an ionized source
+Spectroscopic feature with both a blue-shifted absorption line and a broadened rest wavelength emission line arising from an expanding envelope around an ionized source
 ![[PCygniLineProfile.png|400]]
 ![[cygni.png]]